-Think of instant coffee, sliced bread, tea bags, the clockwork radio, the cordless telephone, the microwave oven and the bagless vacuum cleaner.
+Think of instant coffee, sliced bread, tea bags, the microwave oven and the bagless vacuum cleaner.
 Their predecessors all worked fine, too - until somebody came along with the idea of making an improved version.

 5. Where do I start if I want to improve the design of my product?

-Begin by looking at the evidence offered by your reject records and customer complaints from all sources.
-Ask key customers whose judgement you respect.
+Begin by looking at the evidence offered by customer complaints and ask key customers whose judgement you respect.
 Invest in consumer research.
-Look at the competition's products, both existing models and the hints about future developments that you can glean from visiting exhibitions, reading trade magazines and quizzing technical reps.
-Search the web for ideas that are being used in the US, Japan and Europe, as well as Britain.
-Copy, adapt and improve.
+Look at the competition's products, both existing models and any hints about future developments that you can glean from visiting exhibitions, reading trade magazines and quizzing technical reps.
+Search online for ideas that are being used in the US, Japan and Europe, as well as the UK.
+Get inspired, adapt and improve.

 There are two key things to consider.
-The first is your own intuition and creative ability and the second is the influence of market forces.
+The first is your own creative ability and the second is the influence of market forces.

-As far as the first is concerned, you should aim to let your inspirational juices loose.
-Think as uninhibitedly as possible about what could be done to improve the personality and functioning of your product, without worrying, initially, about how you might make this happen.
-If you can get a glimpse of what a new look, a better functional design or a bigger, smaller, faster, lighter or stronger version of the product might be like, you can work out afterwards how such an object might be produced.
+As far as the first is concerned, you should open your mind to new possibilities.
+Think about what could be done to improve the personality and functioning of your product, without worrying, initially, about how you might make this happen.
+If you can get a glimpse of what a bigger, smaller, faster, lighter or stronger version of the product might be like, you can work out afterwards how it could be produced.

-The market forces issue is more mechanical, but can be just as important.
+The market forces issue is just as important.
 Start by looking at what your rivals are up to.
 How do your competitors' products compare with yours?
 Are they cheaper or more expensive?
 Do they have functions that your product lacks?
-Think about the consumers or intended users of your product (not necessarily the same people - surgeons use latex rubber gloves, but they do not place the purchase orders).
+Think about the buyers or intended users of your product (not necessarily the same people).
 Find out what they actually want and tailor your design to it.
 Trying to sell something the market does not want is a classic trap.

 6. Where can I find out about standards that may need to be incorporated in product or packaging designs?

-As a general rule, the first port of call for this kind of information is your local Trading Standards officer.
-Go to www.tradingstandards.gov.uk and type in your postcode for the phone number and address of your nearest Trading Standards office.
-The British Standards Institution (www.bsi-global.com) also has a mass of detailed information.
-If you are a member of a trade association, this can often be a useful source of specialist advice and guidance.
+The first port of call is your local Trading Standards officer.
+Go to GOV.UK and type in your postcode to find your nearest Trading Standards office.
+The British Standards Institution also has lots of information.
+If you are a member of a trade association, this can often be a useful source of specialist guidance.

 7. How can I protect, or exploit, a radically new design?

 To protect a radically new design requires either a patent or design registration.
-A registered design applies to the outward appearance of an article - its 'eye-appeal' - while a patent is concerned with the function, operation, manufacture or material of construction of an article.
+A registered design applies to the outward appearance of a product, while a patent is concerned with its function, operation, manufacture or construction.
 In both cases, the article must be unique, original, not previously in the public domain, and, in the case of a patent, capable of being manufactured.